What am I doing?

 - Pain and sluggishness – I sometimes experience headache, or feel lethargic/unproductive, and feel guilty as a result.
 So I’m trying to optimise my habits and diet to reduce their occurrence, and when they do occur, reduce the effect of guilt on my actions.

-- Fear of being disliked – I sometimes prioritise being liked over committing to my stand.
+- Fear of conflict or being disliked – I sometimes prioritise “harmony” and being liked over conveying my truth or my stand.
 So I’m trying to assert my position and feelings more despite my fear of upsetting someone.

 - Tendency to not ask for help for my own tasks – Perhaps it’s ego, lack of trust in others, sense of responsibility, not wanting to be a burden to others, or a habit, I’m usually not a person who considers asking for help.
 This sometimes happens even when I am asked “Desmond, do you need help?”.
 I’m trying to learn to let go of the mindset that I have to do everything myself.

 I want to be (to myself and others):